mapsver/MGTOA-Calendar/README.md

 *****Automation Todos*****
 - Fix bug: Correct "upto Full Night" with "Full Night"
 	- some how when writing "upto Full Night" .. some cells are missing the word "Night" (noticed only for Tithi)
-- Fix bug: When all
-- Add DaysOfTheWeek row
-- Add NameOfMonth row